-Essentially, microneedling treats the surface layer for fine lines and mild scarring while RF Needling treats both the surface and the deeper layers of the skin for slightly deeper acne scarring, ageing, and to promote collagen in the foundations of the skin for youthful strength, elasticity and lift.
+Essentially, microneedling treats the surface layer of the skin for fine lines and mild scarring but in our clinic, RF needling has become more favourable because it treats both the surface and the deeper layers of the skin for deeper acne scarring, stubborn textural concerns, ageing, and to promote collagen in the foundations of the skin for youthful strength, elasticity and lift.

 Scalp Needling for Hair Loss

 Microneedling, without the radiofrequency energy, can also be used on the scalp to promote hair growth for thinning hair.
 Like facial needling treatments, microneedling can be used on the scalp to promote a wound healing response.
 The the micro wound healing response helps to nourish and strengthen the follicles.